 - Identification card

 Any licensed insurance company should know the minimum requirements for liability insurance.
-Still, it is ultimately up to you to be sure you buy enough insurance:

 When you are registering your motorcycle, if you don't have the right kind of liability insurance your cycle will not be inspected.
 If you drop your insurance after passing inspection and getting a vehicle registration, then you are in violation of the law.
 Penalties and even suspensions of your registration or drivers license will be used if you are discovered operating without insurance.

 Delaware DMV offices inspect all vehicles before issuing registration.
 Because you will have to wait in line, it is a good practice to check over your motorcycle very carefully before presenting it to the DMV for inspection.